-Environmental and social risks have been identified as material risk events within Macquarie's risk management framework, while climate change and net zero transition are incorporated as causal risks under External Risk and Strategic/Business Risk, respectively, within Macquarie's risk management framework.

-Information on Macquarie's management of environmental and social risks, including climate-related, nature-related, and human rights risks, are provided within the ESG section of this Annual Report.
-Further details are also available in Macquarie's Net Zero and Climate Risk Report and Modern Slavery Act Transparency Statement.
+Environmental (including climate) and social risks have been identified as material risks within Macquarie's risk appetite statement and risk management strategy.
+Information on Macquarie's management of environmental and social risks, including climate-related, nature-related, and human rights risks, is contained on pages 62 to 85 in the Sustainability Report section of this Annual Report and in Macquarie's Modern Slavery Statement.

-Additional information is available at macquarie.com/esg and macquarie.com/risk-management
+Additional information is available at macquarie.com/sustainability and macquarie.com/risk-management